cc-a/faraday-chemtools/presentation/tools/PITCHME.md

 @snapend

 @ul[]
-- The goal of data analysis/modelling is to get to the **right** answer
+- If you want to get the **right** answer...
-- Testing is well established as fastest way to do this
+- testing is the fastest way.
 - Fundamental pillar of modern software engineering
 - Initial investment of time gives confidence to make changes later
 - Actual technical details vary between projects and languages